IQSS/dataverse/doc/sphinx-guides/source/index.rst

 which are divided into the following sections: User Guide, Installation Guide, Developer Guide, and API Guide.
 The User Guide is further divided into primary activities: finding & using data, adding Datasets, administering dataverses or Datasets, and Dataset exploration/visualizations.
-Details on all of the above tasks can be found in the Users Guide.
+Details on all of the those tasks can be found in the Users Guide.
 The Installation Guide is for people or organizations who want to host their own Dataverse.
 The Developer Guide contains instructions for people who want to contribute to the Open Source Dataverse